haraldreingruber/blog/pair-programming-tour.md

 Exactly.
 I am offering to share my knowledge and provide new insights for free.
 Why I am doing this?

-Because I don't want to miss interesting opportunities because of troubles getting the budget approved.
+I don't want to miss interesting opportunities because of troubles getting the budget approved.
 The risks and costs should be as low as possible.
 I will invest time and energy, but I should not have to invest my own money.

 ## What can Harald offer to me and/or my company?